SK8-PTY-LTD/SK8Tech_Document/en/introduction/faq.md

 > You bet we do!
 Check out portfolio page for more

 ## What happens after we built an website/app?

 > Let's put your website/app to work.
-To increase exposure for your customers, we recommend our [SEO](../services/marketing/seo.md)/[ASO](../services/marketing/aso.md) services.
+To increase exposure for your customers, check out our [SEO](../services/marketing/seo.md)/[ASO](../services/marketing/aso.md) services.

 >